 OnwardCa.org website is a one-stop resource for Californians impacted by job loss due to the COVID-19 pandemic.
 It includes a “Dynamic Matching System” to match your profile and to resources, trainings and jobs.
 OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and individuals who want to help.

 California Employment Development Department (EDD)

 Employers who are experiencing a hardship due to COVID-19 will find helpful resources related to tax relief, such as a 60-day extension to file state payroll reports and deposit payroll taxes, and potential closure or layoffs.
 For example, the Work Sharing Program, a form of unemployment insurance, helps employers reduce hours as an alternative to layoffs.
-Also, employers facing potential closure or layoffs can receive help through the local workforce development board’s Rapid Response Program.

 California Labor & Workforce Development Agency (LWDA)